deliasi/LabReport3/LabReport3.md

 img

 ### First Command Line Option (Grep -A/-B)
 This command allows us to display as many lines before or after our input matches.
+In this case, 'wait' is within 'waiting', which still prints the ouput below.

 Using -A: